devmohamedkh/express-cli/README.md

 ---

-**npm install -g express-api-cli**
+**npm install -g express-cli**

-> speed up your application development with express-api-cli
+> speed up your application development with express-cli

 ## About

-Express-api-cli is a command line tool that generates an express project structure preconfigured with most commonly used packages that can speed up your development workflow.
-Rather than wasting time setting up your project structure, express-api-cli does the heavy lifting so that you can concentrate on building that awesome application
+express-cli is a command line tool that generates an express project structure preconfigured with most commonly used packages that can speed up your development workflow.
+Rather than wasting time setting up your project structure, express-cli does the heavy lifting so that you can concentrate on building that awesome application

 ## Features